Hip Injury Compensation Amounts

 Hip injuries can vary in severity and can occur in various circumstances.
 You may be eligible to claim compensation for a range of hip injuries, including but not limited to:

-- Fractures: hip fractures can result from falls, vehicle accidents or workplace incidents.
+1. Fractures: hip fractures can result from falls, vehicle accidents or workplace incidents.
 Compensation can be sought for fractures of the femoral neck, intertrochanteric fractures, or fractures of the acetabulum.
-Hip and pelvis fractures can refer to breaks or cracks in the top of the thigh bone, which is closest to the hip joint or any of the bones within the pelvic skeleton.
+Hip and pelvis fractures can refer to breaks or cracks in the top of the thigh bone, which is closest to the ball and socket joint, or any of the bones within the pelvic skeleton.

 The personal injury claims experts at JMW will assess the specific details of your case, evaluate the extent of your injury, explain whether you are likely to make a successful personal injury claim, and guide you through the process of making a hip injury claim.